-Fueled by a deep commitment to serving others, Alex is active in numerous civic and philanthropic organizations.
-He is chairman of the Atlanta Committee for Progress, a roundtable of CEOs who work with the mayor on issues that impact the city, including workforce development, crime reduction and public education.
-He serves as a board member of the PATH Foundation, as well as a member of the Carter Center Board of Councilors, the Vanderbilt Board of Trust and the Vanderbilt University Medical Center Board.
+Fueled by a deep commitment to serving others, Taylor is active in numerous civic and philanthropic organizations.
+He serves on the Atlanta Committee for Progress, a roundtable of CEOs who work with the mayor on issues that impact the city, including workforce development, crime reduction and public education.
+He also serves as a board member of the PATH Foundation, as well as a member of the Carter Center Board of Councilors, the Vanderbilt Board of Trust and the Vanderbilt University Medical Center Board.

 Taylor earned his bachelor's degree in science with a focus on human and organizational development from Vanderbilt University and lives in Atlanta.
 An avid outdoorsman and conservationist, he enjoys hiking and camping with his family.
 He wrote, “The Longest Cast: The Fly-Fishing Journey of a Lifetime,” and donated the royalties to organizations that protect fishing sanctuaries.